OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 * Ft = Fort

 #### Data Flags ####
-For many data columns, a second column of the same name with the word "Flag" added to the column name is present.
+For many data columns, a second column of the same name with the word "_Flag" added to the column name is present.
 These columns are an indication of data status as it relates to missing data.
 The following conventions are used:
 * G = Value is known/good.
 * g = Value is estimated (but good).
 The associated cell is also highlighted in yellow.
 * N = Value is not applicable and a blank cell is expected.